alisoltani/UdacityCarND-Project2/writeup_template.md

 The code for calculating the accuracy of the model is located in the tenth and eleventh cell of the Ipython notebook.

 My final model results were:
-* training set accuracy of 98.1%
+* training set accuracy of 98.6%
-* validation set accuracy of ?
+* validation set accuracy of 93.6%
-* test set accuracy of ?
+* test set accuracy of 93.0%

+In different tests the validation and test accuracies were between 93-95% and 92.8 and 94% respectivly.
+The results here are from the last test iteration that was uploaded to git, but previous versions had slightly higher accuracy.

 I started by adding a convulutional layer to Lenet from the course, but I was not able to achieve any better results.
 The two convulational layers in Lenet provide some basic pattern recognition, the first one tried to identify basic shapes like lines and circles and the second tries combining them.
 This gives a good basis to start our neural net and add fully connected layers afterwards.
 The first max pool was changed to average pool because I thought it would better represent the convolution.